m-guggenmos/megmvpa/README.md

 ## Python tutorial

 ### Preparation
 This tutorial can be downloaded as a zip file from [placeholder](https://github.com/m-guggenmos/megmvpa/tutorial_python.zip).
 In addition to [Jupyter-Notebook-based tuturials](https://ipython.org/notebook.html), this zip file includes the example dataset used for this tutorial.
-To reduce computational costs for the tutorial, the dataset is for one participant only and includes only 10 of 92 experimental conditions.
+To reduce computational costs, the dataset is for one participant only and includes only 10 of 92 experimental conditions.

 Content of the zip file: